saucelabs-training/automation-best-practices/README.md

 In this automation best practices workshop you will learn the latest and greatest tools and techniques to drastically improve your testing!

+We will focus on a holistic approach of testing front-end and back-end, web and APIs, functional testing, component testing, and many other things in between 😁

 ## 🧠You will learn

 ✅What is an automated atomic test